Overview

 Common Pitfalls

-frequently causes confusion among Ruby developers.
+The distinction between inspect and to_s frequently causes confusion among Ruby developers.
 Many assume these methods produce identical output, but they serve different purposes and often return different strings.

 class Product